codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 Even very simple, it's a bigger thing than I thought and I'm doing a good job with the animations and visual effects.
 A few things to finish and the responsive nav with a burger.
 Could have been a good idea to make it mobile-first (Cf. Makers website).
 Will try that with another project.
-- [ ] prepare for next week training
 - [x] prepare the slides for the code intro talk I'm giving in 10 days
 - [x] prepare for the fCC Paris meeting of next Saturday<br>